 EMI (EHRT Machine Interface) is a data interface that allows a server to be installed on the respective machine, a network computer or in the cloud.
 It is used to develop IIoT solutions.

-The data interface uses the MQTT protocol, and data is ex changed via Ethernet.
-The entire communication system runs on a common server.
-Data about the machine is collected and just needs to be evaluated by client software.
+The data interface uses the MQTT protocol, and data is exchanged via Ethernet.
+The entire communication system runs on a shared server.
+Data about the machine is collected and can be evaluated through client software.
 EMI is thus used to monitor the machine and can deliver the following messages, among others:

 - Warnings and errors